mdavarynejad/y1d/CLIENT_README.md

 This repository provides a standardized framework for Move Tickers to test and evaluate trading strategies.
 It implements a modular backtesting environment using the `backtesting.py` package, allowing students to focus on strategy development rather than testing infrastructure.

+**Note:** The current implementation is not complete.
+For example, we have not yet filled in the missing data.
+This repository only presents the framework.

 ## Purpose

 At Move Tickers, we encourage students to explore diverse projects in the trading space, including: